 On successful completion of this module students should be able to:

-2. Identify and use strategies for selecting peer reviewed reference material and be able to assess the critical value of non-peer reviewed and web-based material.
+Identify and use strategies for selecting peer reviewed reference material and how to assess the critical value of non-peer reviewed and web-based material.

-3. Use effective strategies for listening, note-taking and synthesising information in their own critical discussions and critical writing.
+Develop strategies for listening, note-taking and synthesising information towards development of critical discussions and critical writing.

-4. Use effective strategies for reading, summarising, paraphrasing and appropriately referencing academic work.
+Develop strategies for reading, summarising, paraphrasing and appropriately referencing acadmic work.

 In this module students will engage with formal academic discourse in spoken and written contexts.
 The emphasis is on understanding how arguments are developed and how they are supported by a range of published academic, professional and media-oriented texts.
 Learning activities will support students to identify effective strategies for reading, note-taking, writing, listening and speaking, through a series of different media platforms.
 They will also identify and appraise differences between writing intended for different audiences and purposes, for example writing in the media vs. writing in academic contexts, with a view to writing and communicating appropriately in academic and professional life.

 Each week’s teaching will consist of one lecture to all students, plus smaller group seminars in which students discuss, apply and expand on key themes from the lectures.
 Themes work on a cumulative basis to integrate skills development.
 There is a strong emphasis on how development of skills feeds forwards towards the development of assignments in this module and other modules.
 Students will be required to participate actively, engage in peer-review activities and appraise and evaluate their own learning strategies and progress.

 Know your degree: interpreting the study scheme and modules database to identify assignment details on and across chosen modules.

 The skills you need: profiling the range of academic skills students can reasonably expect to use in their degree and ways in which they can develop or enhance their existing skills.